Feasibility Study SA of the Supira System for HRPCI

 Patients undergoing non-emergent, high-risk percutaneous coronary interventions.

-The Supira System is a temporary (≤ 6 hours) ventricular support device indicated for use during high-risk percutaneous coronary interventions (PCI) performed electively or urgently in hemodynamically stable patients, with severe coronary artery disease.
+The Supira System is a temporary (≤ 4 hours) ventricular support device indicated for use during elective or urgent high-risk percutaneous coronary interventions (HRPCI) performed in hemodynamically stable patients with severe coronary artery disease when a heart team has determined HRPCI is the appropriate therapeutic option.

 What is the study measuring?